open-sausages/silverstripe-lessons/README.md

 }
 ```

+This time, we don't benefit from the implicit `Includes/` directory.
+Unlike the template syntax, we need to specify it when referring to it in controller code.

-Let's try it out.
+Let's try this out.
 It's not quite working right.
 We're getting a "no results" message when we paginate.
 That's because the `$Results` variable is not exposed to the template through `renderWith()`.
 It's just a local variable in our `index()` method.
 We have two choices here:

 * Assign `$paginatedProperties` to a public property on the controller
 * Explicitly pass it to the template using `customise()`.